-Community Mental Health Nurse - Child and Adolescent Mental Health team - Hauraki
+Community Mental Health Nurse or Occupational Therapist- Child and Adolescent Mental Health team - Hauraki

 Where you’ll be working: Manaaki Centre, Thames Hospital

 The details: Permanent – maximum 80 hours per fortnight and part-time will be considered